 The Governing Body of our school is an important part of the strategic management of the school.
 Its role is to help us as a school to plan and set targets to ensure we maintain high standards not only in the children's learning, but also in areas such as behaviour and safety.
 Governors also look at the resources that the children and staff have available to them to help enrich the curriculum and the learning opportunities for the children.
 As part of all of this the Governing Body also ensure budgets are set and are in compliance with Government and local guidelines.

 The Governing Body regularly reviews the skillsets it has to ensure that it is effective within its role and looks to recruit governors accordingly.
-If you think that you may have the qualities required to become a governor at the school, please do not hesitate to contact the Chair of Governors ('Tricia McIntosh) or the Clerk to Governors via the school.
+If you think that you may have the qualities required to become a governor at the school, please do not hesitate to contact either of the Co-Chairs of Governors (Katy Peters or Elizabeth Loch) or the Clerk to Governors via the school.

 The Governing Body at Onslow Infant School consists of 14 Members.